Hullow/42/push_swap/Journal-push_swap.md

 which was the source of the issue with only part of a stack being printed out

 # 6/6/24
+- Checker okay now
-- Still working on small stacks
+- Working on small stacks